sassoftware/sas-viya-sdk-js/sdk/sas-auth-browser/README.md

 ## Prerequisites

 In order to successfully make browser based REST calls to SAS Viya endpoints using cookies, you will need to enable CORS, Cross-site cookies and CSRF web security settings.
-For more information, see the SAS® Visual Analytics SDK [SAS Viya setup guide](https://developer.sas.com/sdk/va/docs/guides/viya-setup/).
+For more information, see [SAS Viya Platform setup](https://developer.sas.com/sdk/js/getting-started#sas-viya-platform-setup).

 ## Installation